 At Tiger, we believe that everyone should love going into work every day.
 If you’re unhappy at work, (whether it be because of the workplace, management or the role itself), it may be time to consider looking for a something that you find fulfilling.
-More and more jobseekers are turning to job agencies to do just that, according to Tiger’s recent research.
-We found that 30% of UK jobseekers are looking to find a job that’s more meaningful (rising to 37% of millennials) than their current role.

 What would I love to do if money didn’t matter?

-If you’re completely stuck on where to begin in your search for a more fulfilling career, consider taking your salary out of the equation.
+If you’re completely stuck on where to begin in your search for a more meaningful career, consider taking your salary out of the equation.
 From there, you can begin to see which sectors or industries may best suit you.
 For example, if you’re passionate about helping others, maybe consider moving into a not-for-profit company, or a workplace that values CSR.
-If you love animals, your job search may lead you towards working with animals directly or with an animal charity.
+If you love animals, for example, your job search may lead you towards working with animals directly or with an animal charity.